Bilal-ahmad8/Australia-Rain-Predictions/README.md

    - **Splitting Data**: Training and testing set creation.
    - **Training the Model**: Implementing and training the logistic regression model.
    - **Hyperparameter Tuning**: Adjusting model parameters for better performance.
-6. **Evaluation**: Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
+6. **Evaluation**: Assessing model performance using metrics like accuracy, roc-curve, precision, recall, and F1-score.
 7. **Results**: Interpretation of the results and insights.
 8. **Conclusion**: Summary of findings and potential next steps.